Since the 1980s, home builders have been looking for various ways to offer large homes at affordable prices.

 To get away from the flat, boxy look of your garage door, create visual interest with the following:

-Choose from various materials such as steel, wood, fibreglass or aluminium glass doors.
-Vary the size, shape, window and hardware options.
+Choose from various materials such as steel, wood, fiberglass or aluminum glass doors.
+Vary the size, shape, window, and hardware options.
 What’s your style?
 Do you prefer modern with lots of glass panels or a traditional wood-grain look?
 Make a statement that says, “welcome to my home”.

-There are many schools of thought on the best garage door colours.
+There are many schools of thought on the best garage door colors.
 If you can see the front door from the street view then make sure it’s the focal point.
-Use colour to make it stand out.
+Use color to make it stand out.
 You want to draw the eye to the entrance.

-If the front of your house is just one big garage, you can make it a design feature with colour.
-Most garage doors are available in steel, fibreglass and natural wood that can be stained or painted.
-Many of the steel and fibreglass doors come in a variety of colours.
+If the front of your house is just one big garage, you can make it a design feature with color.
+Most garage doors are available in steel, fiberglass and natural wood that can be stained or painted.
+Many of the steel and fiberglass doors come in a variety of colours.

-Any colour added should complement the style of the garage door, the surrounding walls and roof material.
-Look at the big picture beyond the doors to help you choose the colour.
+Any color added should complement the style of the garage door, the surrounding walls, and roof material.
+Look at the big picture beyond the doors to help you choose the color.

-Bright, primary colours can be too distracting on a large surface.
-Try to avoid bold colours that will make your neighbours cringe.
-Be an individual but also be considerate.
+Bright, primary colors can be too distracting on a large surface.
+Try to avoid bold colors that will make your neighbors cringe.
+Be an individual, but also be considerate.

 A carriage house garage door has built-in features that make it stand out.
-The period-looking details like iron arrow or fleur-de-lis patterned hinges and multi pane windows really make a statement.
+The distinct period details like iron arrow or fleur-de-lis patterned hinges and multi-pane windows really make a statement.

 Porticos and trellises and are not just for backyards.
 Use decorative trim, pillars and built-out rooflines to add more detail to the flat surface.
 Adding ivy and climbing plants can also bring shade and softens the lines of the structure.